pantheon-systems/documentation/source/content/guides/object-cache/05-troubleshoot-object-cache.md

 ### Out of Memory Errors

 You can use the `info memory` option to view your site's memory metrics.
-Object Cache will always use more memory than declared in `maxmemory`.
-Out of Memory errors can be avoided by configuring a max memory limit **and** an [eviction policy](https://docs.redis.com/latest/rs/concepts/memory-performance/#eviction-policies).
-Without an eviction policy, the server will not evict any keys, which prevents any writes until memory is freed.
-With an eviction policy in place, the server will evict keys when memory usage reaches the `maxmemory` limit.
+Running out of storage is a regular occurrance and is handled by the eviction policy.
+Memory limits per plan and more details about the eviction policy are in the [Object Cache FAQs](/guides/object-cache/faq-object-cache#how-much-object-cache-is-available-for-each-plan-level)

 Run the following command to access your site's memory usage metrics: